 The data used in this section are largely from the Australian Bureau of Statistics’ (ABS) 2017–18 National Health Survey (NHS).
 The NHS was designed to collect information about the health of people, including:

-While the module applies similar criteria to that used to identify disability in the ABS’ Survey of Disability, Ageing and Carers (SDAC), it uses a reduced set of questions and is not considered as effective in identifying disability.
+While the module applies criteria similar to those used to identify disability in the ABS Survey of Disability, Ageing and Carers (SDAC), it uses a reduced set of questions and is not considered as effective in identifying disability.
 In particular, it overestimates the number of people with less severe forms of disabilities (ABS 2018b).

 The Short Disability Module produces an estimate of disability known as ‘disability or restrictive long-term health condition’.
 In this section, people with disability or restrictive long-term health condition are referred to as ‘people with disability’.

-The NHS considers that a person has disability if they have 1 or more conditions which have lasted, or are likely to last, for at least 6 months and restrict everyday activities.
+The NHS considers that a person has disability if they have one or more conditions which have lasted, or are likely to last, for at least 6 months and restrict everyday activities.

 Disability is further classified by whether a person has a specific limitation or restriction and then by whether the limitation or restriction applies to core activities or only to schooling or employment.

-The level of disability is defined by whether a person needs help, has difficulty, or uses aids or equipment, with 3 core activities—self-care, mobility, and communication—and is reported for mild, moderate, severe, and profound limitation.
-People who ‘always’ or ‘sometimes’ need help with 1 or more core activities are referred to in this section as ‘people with severe or profound disability’.
+The level of disability is defined by whether a person needs help, has difficulty, or uses aids or equipment, with 3 core activities – self-care, mobility, and communication – and is reported for mild, moderate, severe, and profound limitation.
+People who always or sometimes need help with one or more core activities are referred to in this section as ‘people with severe or profound disability’.

 The NHS collects data from people in private dwellings and does not include people living in institutional settings, such as aged care facilities.
 It may underestimate disability for some groups, such as people aged 65 and over, and those with severe or profound disability.

 The ABS SDAC also collects information on the health status of people with disability.
 It does not, however, for people without disability, so comparisons between people with and without disability cannot be made.
-Data using SDAC are included in the supplementary data tables for comparison.
+Data using the SDAC are included in the supplementary data tables for reference.